dergigi/bitcoin-intro/de/README.md

 -----

-# Step 7.
-Running a Node
+# Schritt 7.
+Lass eine Node laufen
 *Aim: Understand how and why bitcoiners run their own full nodes.*

 Note: Running a node only benefits you if you use your node to send and receive transactions.